Memphis, Tennessee (song)

 "Memphis, Tennessee", sometimes shortened to "Memphis", is a song by Chuck Berry, first released in 1959.
 In the UK, the song charted at number 6 in 1963; at the same time Decca Records issued a cover version in the UK by Dave Berry and the Cruisers, which also became a UK Top 20 hit single.
 Johnny Rivers's version of the song was a number two US hit in 1964.

 Background

-In the song the narrator is speaking to a long-distance operator, trying to find out the number of a girl named Marie, who lives in Memphis, Tennessee, "on the southside, high upon a ridge, just a half a mile from the Mississippi bridge."
+In the song the narrator is speaking to a long-distance operator, trying to find out the number of a girl named Marie, who lives in Memphis, Tennessee, "on the southside, high upon a ridge, just a half a mile from the Mississippi bridge".
 The narrator offers little information to the operator at first, only that he misses Marie and that they were separated by Marie's mother.
 The final verse reveals that Marie is, in fact, the narrator's six-year-old daughter; her mother, presumably the narrator's ex-wife, "tore apart our happy home" because she "did not agree", as it turned out, with their marriage, not his relationship with Marie, as the listener was misdirected to assume.
 This song was recorded in St. Louis at Chuck Berry's home, in July 1958.

+The song was released on Chess Records in June 1959, Catalogue #1729.